Sliding Mode Observer for Set-valued Lur'e Systems and Chattering Removing: Introduction

 \baq \nonumber \Psi(e_y)=\sigma_1 e_y+ (\Vert J \Vert\ \rho(t,u,y) +\sigma_2){\rm Sign}(e_y) \eaq and $\rho$ is a bound of the uncertainty for some suitable matrix $J$ and real number $\sigma_1\ge 0, \sigma_2>0$.
 Then under some mild conditions, the observer state converges to the original state asymptotically and the observation error converges to zero in finite time ({we refer to \cite{L3} for more details}).

 In this paper, our first contribution is to provide a sliding mode observer for the system considered in \cite{Huang} as follows \beq \left\{ \right. \eeq where $A\in \R^{n\times n}, B\in \R^{n\times m}, C\in \R^{m\times n}, F\in \R^{p\times n}$ are given matrix, $x\in \R^n$ is the state, $\mathcal{F}: \R^m\rightrightarrows \R^m$ is a maximal monotone operator, $u\in \R^r$ is the control input and $y\in \R^p$ is the measurable output.
 The functions $f_1,f_2$ are known smooth while $\theta\in \R^l$ is an unknown constant parameter vector.
 An adaptive Luenberger-like observer was proposed by Huang et al in \cite{Huang}. {In our paper, the parameter $\theta$ may not always be constant, such as in the case of perturbations.
 Our sliding mode approach is efficient and straightforward, without the need to solve an additional ordinary differential equation, as seen in \cite{Huang}.
 Our results show that the convergence of the observer state to the actual state is exponential, while the rate of convergence in \cite{Huang} is unknown.
 Additionally, if the matrix function $f_2$ is bounded, the conditions for solvability of the associated LMI are significantly improved, leading to finite time convergence of the observation error under more favorable assumptions than in \cite{L3}.
 Our contributions also extend to the reduced-order case, where we have improved conditions.
-Lastly, we propose a new smooth approximation of the sliding mode technique that reduces the chattering effect while still effectively managing uncertainty.}
+Lastly, we propose a new smooth approximation of the sliding mode technique that removes the chattering effect while still effectively managing uncertainty.}

 {The paper is organized as follows.
-In Section 2, we revisit some key concepts.
-In Section 3, we introduce a sliding mode observer for (\ref{sysh}) and demonstrate that it holds more benefits compared to the Luenberger-like observer discussed in \cite{Huang}.
+In Section 2, we revisit some key concepts. {In Section 3, we establish the well-posedness of the problem, addressing the existence and uniqueness of a solution.
+Additionally, we propose a sliding mode observer for (\ref{sysh}) and show its significant advantages over the Luenberger-like observer discussed in \cite{Huang}}.
 Section 4 focuses on the reduced-order observer.
 In Section 5, we present a new and refined version of the sliding mode technique.
 Numerical examples to support the results are provided in Section 6.
 Finally, Section 7 concludes the paper and highlights future possibilities.}